 The symptoms of eating food past its expiration date can vary.
 With olives, you may just have a stomachache for a few hours.
 This may be accompanied by diarrhea and vomiting.
 Do keep in mind that it’s possible to get food poisoning from olives if they’ve grown mold.

 We would recommend resting up for the day after eating the expired olives.
-If your symptoms worsen or are severe from the onset, then get in touch with your medical doctor.
+If your symptoms worsen or are severe from the onset, be sure to get in touch with your medical doctor.

 Can You Make Your Olives’ Shelf Life Last Longer?